zacanger/niddesa/text/generated-translations/cullaniddesa/12-sinhala-amazon.md

 Eadda, Komananda Adda, Kama Cravings, Kama, Kama
 Sale, carmogary, carmogary, carmogary,
 Rooms, carriages, rooms are also denoted.
-'No Voting 'is a Vote Rage Promotion, Vote Formation, Important Nirvana.
-Unused Nirvana The term refers to.
+'No Voting 'is a Vote Rage Promotion, Vote Formation, Important Nibbana.
+Unused Nibbana The term refers to.
 The tone term is the term of the term, the term is the value term.
 Diagnosed Central The unchanging doctrine is the unchanging doctrine.
 So the prophets prophesy.

 [Msdiv 56] (#msdiv56) {#msdiv56 .ref .msdiv} (8-4)

 [APZ 56.1] (#apz56 .1) {#apz56 .1 .ref .apz} says "In remembrance, knowing this”
-“This” is the unpretentious nirvana and all that has relieved all editors of a place Knowing the Nirvana of Nirvana, the incarnate of the incarnate, and decided All editors know the imperative and decided to make a decision.
+“This” is the unpretentious Nibbana and all that has relieved all editors of a place Knowing the Nibbana of Nibbana, the incarnate of the incarnate, and decided All editors know the imperative and decided to make a decision.
 All editors grieve, all doctrines know that they are infested There is a doctrine to determine and make it all the same.